NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 We should write tests for all functions in the `logic`, `adapters`, and `datomic` namespaces.
 As for the `service`, `consumer` and `producer` namespaces, try to write tests that would increase your level of confidence in the solution.
 If a function is doing something less conventional or that makes you feel suspicious, it might be a good idea to test it.

-Use `s/with-fn-validation` wherever possible.
+Use `schema.core/with-fn-validation` wherever possible.
 Be aware that midje's metaconstant break these validations.
 Also, ALWAYS test logic functions with schema validation and no stubs or mocks.

 Controllers tests are a bit more controversial.
 Some people like to have them, others think they should be avoided because they don't have a big upside and require labor intensive work when the code is changed.

-### Integration test
+### Integration tests

 At Nubank we implemented [our own solution for integration tests](https://github.com/nubank/common-test#postman).
 These are often referred to as Postman tests.
 For the purpose of the exercise, take a look at this [postman test](https://github.com/nubank/savings-accounts/blob/master/postman/postman/account_creation.clj) to get familiarized with how they are written.

-Integration tests go in `postman/postman/` folder.
+Integration tests go in the `postman/postman/` folder.
 You should add one postman test that will ensure that the whole flow is working:

 - caching locally and processing Avro files
 - producing and consuming Kafka messages